Learning Abroad Center

 • You must be enrolled as a degree-seeking undergraduate student on the Twin Cities or Rochester campuses at the time of application.

-• You must be participating in a credit-bearing study abroad program through the Learning Abroad Center or Carlson Global Institute (this includes CGI's self-designed international experience, IBUS 3999).
+• You must be participating in a credit-bearing study abroad program through the Learning Abroad Center or Carlson Global Institute and have an active application for an eligible term by the scholarship application deadline.

-• Virtual internship programs and National Student Exchange programs (except NSE Canada) are not eligible.
+• National Student Exchange programs (except NSE Canada) are not eligible.

 • You can only apply once per application cycle.
 For example, a student participating in a winter break program and a spring semester program can apply for one of these terms but not both.